SeanStafford/ARCHER/archer/contexts/rendering/mystyle/README.md

 - Professional serif font used for body text
 - Provided by `texlive-fonts-extra` package
 - Alternative: Comment out line 11 in `packages.sty` to use default LaTeX fonts

+---

+## Questions or Additions?

+If this document does not provide sufficient information, read the actual file(s) and update this document to be more useful for the next time it is referenced.